ibrahim0814/turo-calculator/Contributing.md

 gatsby develop
 ```

-> This will open up a local development port at `localhost:8000` and you're set!
+> This will open up a development port at `localhost:8000` and you're all set for local development!

 ### Hey, what should I work on??